daragiu/fullstack-guide-2022/README.md

 This is incredibly important if you want to stand out, here is some extra stuff you can learn to take your full-stack projects to the next level.

+- [NGINX / Docker / Linux Bash VIM] - Gets you going on your own server and deploy your apps in dockers + going with VIM on Linux for those hacker vibes.
 - [Material UI](https://mui.com/) - A library of components that makes building frontend projects easy and uniform.
 Highly sought after in candidates and I use it on each and every single one of my projects.
 - [Redux & Redux Toolkit](https://www.youtube.com/watch?v=iBUJVy8phqw) - A state management library that makes managing global state in your projects really easy.
 Strongly recommended.
 - [React Router](https://www.youtube.com/watch?v=Law7wfdg_ls) - A library that helps manage pages on your apps.